BtheGit/raymarcher/README.md

 - [x] Ceiling textures
 - [ ] Variable wall heights.
 - [x] WAD packs to instantiate the 'game' with.
 Including all textures and maps for now.
 Maps should be bundled with starting player location and direction and plane as well.
+- [ ] Separate textures from WAD to allow for hosting maps and sharing texture DB.

 ### Alternate fun ideas with raycasters: